mhorpheus/test/DFIR-Triage-Scoping.md

 *Note: If the client is AdHoc work with leadership to get the Statement of Work (SOW) process initiated once the client has agreed to the estimated hours.*

 Once the client has agreed in writing (usually via email reply), the Engagement Lead or other IRIS stakeholder can begin the [IR Spin-Up Process](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-SpinUp).
 Once IRIS has staffed the engagement the `Owner/Manager` and `Engagement Leads/Members` can be edited to reflect the assigned resources.

-## Ad-hoc Assistance Request
-IMPORTANT: If section name (link) is changed, update Hotline pages as it links here!

-## DRAFT:
-From hotline page:
-	- If on call person is not able to coordinate Triage call or need additional assistance (eg. due to lack of experience in particular are, etc), notify people on `ir-triage-scoping-ic` asking for help (provide problem description or expertise needed).
-In case of lack of response, it is advised to reach out to one of the Managers or Leads directly asking for support.
-It is recommended to initially look for assistance among IRIS consultants from your geography.
-	- Current on-call should ensure that a consultant designated as Lead Consultant for this case is introduced to a client, which can be done in a number of ways:
-		- on-call person sends Triage call invite, and then on call introduces Lead Consultant for this case,
-		- on-call person notified Client about designated Lead Consultant for this case, who then sets up Triage call and directly engage in work with Client.
-	- If the caller is an existing IRIS retainer client, ensure to follow the appropriate Service Level Agreement (SLA) for the respective Vision Retainer tiers.
-If SLA is not defined, default SLAa are:
-		- Legacy ERS subscriptions – 1 hour
-		- Vision Retainer Tier 2 and Tier 3 – 1 hour
-		- Vision Retainer Tier 1 – 4 hours.
-	- When scheduling a triage call, try to provide at least 30 minutes between the hotline call and the triage call to allow IRIS team members to join the call.
-	- Where possible, avoid joining client bridges/teleconferences.
-		- IRIS cannot control who attends client bridges – other security vendors may join the call and may not be announced.
-		- It is challenging to conduct an efficient and thorough triage call if IRIS is not in control of the bridge.